November 2, 2017

 Washington, DC -- The Pharmacy Technician Certification Board (PTCB) is pleased to announce that the National Commission for Certifying Agencies (NCCA) has granted re-accreditation to the PTCB Pharmacy Technician Certification Program through November 30, 2021.

 To qualify for renewal of accreditation, the PTCB Program underwent NCCA’s recently updated extensive review process to demonstrate compliance with NCCA Standards for the Accreditation of Certification Programs.
 The NCCA Standards were updated in 2014 for a January 2016 implementation.
 Accreditation for professional or personnel certification programs provides impartial, third-party validation that a program has met recognized national and international credentialing industry standards for development, implementation, and maintenance of certification programs.
 The PTCB Program’s accreditation was initially granted in 2006 and renewed in 2011.

-“NCCA accreditation represents an independent, third-party audit by certification experts,” said Megan Sheahan, PTCB Director of Professional Affairs.
-“It demonstrates PTCB’s commitment to the highest standards of practice in the certification industry.”
+“NCCA accreditation represents an independent, third-party in-depth review by certification experts,” said William Schimmel, PTCB Associate Executive Director.
+“Choosing to renew our accreditation demonstrates PTCB’s commitment to excellence and a high standard of practice in the certification industry."